Hammie217/Quartz/content/Notes/Pharma/intrathecal.md

 Intrathecal is a delivery method of a drug straight into the spinal canal.
-As such [[aseptic]] and [[Depyrogenation]] is of increased importance.
+As such [[Aseptic]] and [[Depyrogenation]] is of increased importance.